A year after resignation, ex-Pope Benedict has no regrets

 Benedict was cheered by conservatives, who have not taken to Francis' more open, informal style, for trying to reaffirm traditional Catholic identity, while liberals accused Benedict of turning back the clock on reforms and hurting dialogue with Muslims, Jews and other Christians.

-When Benedict decided to stay in the Vatican, there was much speculation that the decision could have a destabilising effect on the Church but the fears did not materialise.
+When Benedict decided to stay in the Vatican, there was much speculation that the decision could have a destabilizing effect on the Church but the fears did not materialize.

 "From the very start there was good contact between them and this good beginning developed and matured.
 They write to each other, they telephone each other, they talk to each other, they extend invitations to each other," Ganswein said.